bobbyluig/eclipse/docs/src/tutorial.md

 gulp watch
 ```

 After building, opening up `index.html` in a browser should show the command interface.
-However, note that the system was only tested in Chrome and voice recognition and speech synthesis are exculsive to Chrome at the moment.
+However, note that the system was only tested in Chrome and voice recognition and speech synthesis are exclusive to Chrome at the moment.

 # Material Selection